Mechazo11/ros2_orb_slam3/README.md

 https://github.com/Mechazo11/ros2_orb_slam3/assets/44814419/af9eaa79-da4b-4405-a4d7-e09242ab9660

 Thank you for taking the time in checking this project out.
 I hope it helps you out.
-If you find this package useful in your project consider citing the original ORB SLAM3 paper and one of my recent papers shown below
+If you find this package useful in your project consider citing the papers mentioned above

 ## TODO next version:

 - [ ] Stereo mode example
 - [ ] RGBD mode example

-## TODO done

-- [ ] Release `version 0.5`
-- [x] Finish working example and upload code
-- [x] Detailed installation and usage instructions
-- [x] Show short video example for monocular mode
-- [x] Update bibtex to use my IEEE AIM 2024 paper from google scholar
+- [ ] Detailed build instructions for `aarch64` based computers i.e. Orin Nano, Raspberry Pi etc.